goducks09/stoller-website/README.md

 * fully responsive design for all screen sizes

 In addition to being responsible for the development, I was in charge of making sure the development environment was set up and updated when needed.
 This included setting up a test instance of the site and pushing code o the hosting provider via FTP.

+Due to my role as a contractor, I do not have ownership of the source code, but the site can be found at [franciscostoller.com](https://franciscostoller.com/).